Code-4-Community/learning-resources/docs/week-3.md

 export default Profile;
 ```

-Now in order to use `useState` we make a `const` array with the a variable and a setter.
+Now in order to use `useState` we make a `const` array with a variable and a setter.
 We then set this equal
-to a call to useState and pass in the type of data we want to keep track of.
-For example if we want to keep
+to a call to `useState` and pass in the type of data we want to keep track of.
+For example, if we want to keep
-track of someones message we would write this:
+track of someone's message, we would write this:

 ```const [message, setMessage] = useState("Hello World")```